peytoncordero/DRI25/command-line.md

 readings:
     - Neal Stephenson's ["In the Beginning...
 Was the Command Line"](https://web.stanford.edu/class/cs81n/command.txt) is a useful piece to grasp the relationship between (and the affordances of) the command line and the GUI.
-    -The paper [Accessibility of Command Line Interfaces](https://dl.acm.org/doi/fullHtml/10.1145/3411764.3445544) by Harini Sampath, Alice Merrick, Andrew Macvean, reflects on the challenges of interacting with the computer via command line for users with visual disabilities.
+    - The paper [Accessibility of Command Line Interfaces](https://dl.acm.org/doi/fullHtml/10.1145/3411764.3445544) by Harini Sampath, Alice Merrick, Andrew Macvean, reflects on the challenges of interacting with the computer via command line for users with visual disabilities.
     - Douglas Rushkoff's [*Program or Be Programmed*](http://www.youtube.com/watch?v=BXjRaoTPlPE) based on his book with the same title.
     "More resources will be offered across the workshop."
 projects: